-In a recent webinar (you can access the recording here), we discussed the 5 key areas to embed inclusive leadership within a company culture.
+In a recent webinar (access the recording here), we discussed the 5 key areas to embed inclusive leadership within a company culture.
 The dictionary defines the word embed as “to enclose closely in or as if in a matrix” or, “to make something an integral part of”.
 No word better describes the relationship between inclusion and leadership behavior as a driver of culture change.
 Inclusion that is not embedded will not sustain and, in turn, will fail to impact companies’ ability to attract talent and innovate at the highest level.
 Being able to “embed” anything is no small task, and doing so while navigating the complexities of team culture, and individuals’ daily lives make it that much more daunting of a proposition.

 With that said, research and technology have allowed us to pinpoint the key areas we can embed behavior and culture change that will change workplaces in a way that even the most inspirational one-off training can’t.
 Here are the key areas that present the greatest opportunity to embed an inclusive culture within teams on a daily basis.

 The 5 key areas to Embed Inclusive Leadership

 Meetings are one of the best opportunities for a leader to embed inclusion on their teams.
 Events like these allow leaders the opportunity to lead by example which permeates culture change throughout teams and companies.
 They are also great ways to enlist input from team members and facilitate idea-sharing that catalyzes innovation.

 Hiring is the critical area where leaders can build and embed an inclusive culture from the ground up.
 But most leaders (by no fault of their own) do not know that inclusion is vital to mitigating unconscious biases that impact their ability to objectively and effectively hire the right people for the right position.
 Failing to do so, sets new hires up for failure and leaves teams vulnerable to attrition.